-- Cannabis use by CA teens age 12 to 17 increased significantly between 2016 and 2019.1 - Cannabis use among pregnant women more than doubled from 2002 to 2017,2 and in Northern California use rose by 25% during the pandemic, increasing the risk of low birth weight and other harms for the newborn.3 - 45 million US adults used cannabis in 2019, more than double how many used in 2008, and daily or near-daily users almost tripled.4 - Everyone, including youth, are being increasingly exposed to cannabis advertising without counterbalancing health warnings of safer use information.
+- Cannabis use by CA teens age 12 to 17 increased significantly between 2016 and 2019. - Cannabis use among pregnant women more than doubled from 2002 to 2017, and in Northern California use rose by 25% during the pandemic, increasing the risk of low birth weight and other harms for the newborn. - 45 million US adults used cannabis in 2019, more than double how many used in 2008, and daily or near-daily users tripled in California in the last decade.
+4 - Everyone, including youth, are being increasingly exposed to cannabis advertising without counterbalancing health warnings of safer use information.